Spicy Spicy Hot Behind the Scene

 How it began…

-The story’s idea came from my obsession with spicy foods and culinary shows (I’m over it now).
-I read lots of advice about writing something we’re familiar with, so there you go.
+The idea for the story came from my previous obsession with spicy foods and culinary shows (though I’m over it now).
+I followed the advice of writing about something I was familiar with, and that’s how it all began.

-In my email to Christy (my agent), I mentioned I did not intend to submit these to the publishers since I didn’t think publishers would accept any submissions during the pandemic.
-To my surprise, Christy got back and said SSH might grow legs!
+Then I emailed it to Christy (my agent); I mentioned I didn’t plan to submit these to the publishers since I didn’t think they would accept any submissions during the pandemic.
+To my surprise, Christy got back and said SSH might have a chance to succeed!”

 OK, my agent liked it, now what?

-I worked closely with Christy to polish my first rough dummy.
-I won’t dive into the nitty-gritty of the writing process, but I won’t lie that it took more than a dozen revisions for the dummies until we felt ready.
-A little backstory: before I wrote these stories, some editors contacted Christy and asked if I had any dummies to share.
-Sam Gentry from Little Brown for Young Readers was the first among the other editors, so Christy submitted it to Sam when my dummy was ready in May.
-Sam didn’t immediately share SSH in the acquisition meeting, as my dummy still needed some finesses.
-Just a side note: this process is typical, as the editor needs to ‘sell’ the author’s story to the rest of the team in the meeting, so don’t fret if you are being asked to do so.
-It took another round of intense editing and revision until Sam finally gave the green light to bring SSH into the acquisition meeting in September 2020.
+I worked closely with Christy to refine my first rough dummy.
+It took over a dozen revisions until we felt it was ready.
+Before I wrote these stories, some editors had contacted Christy, expressing interest in my work.
+The first editor to receive my dummy was Sam Gentry from Little Brown for Young Readers, to whom Christy submitted it in May.
+Initially, Sam didn’t present SSH in the acquisition meeting, as the dummy needed further refinement.
+This is a common process, as the editor must advocate for the author’s story to the team during the meeting.
+After another round of intense editing, SSH was finally given the green light to be brought into the acquisition meeting in September 2020.

 The nerve-wracking acquisition meeting